aceisScope/APAudioManager/README.md

 If loading type is caching, then the programme will first check if the audio file exists on disk: if it does, a player initilised with file content will be generated immediately; otherwise, it will download and save the audio first, then generate the player.
 Completionblock in this case will have the path of the downloaded audio file as the first parameter.

+Note MPMoviePlayerController is used in the demo, just for a convenience streaming- the actual type of player is not restricted

 **Parameters**
-*URL: The URL to the audio
+* URL: The URL to the audio
-*loadingType: The type defined to stream or download&load from file system.
+* loadingType: The type defined to stream or download&load from file system.
 Two types: APAudioLoadByStreaming and APAudioLoadFromCaching
-*completedPlayback: A block called when operation has been completed.
+* completedPlayback: A block called when operation has been completed.
 1. This block as no return value and takes the downloaded audio's path in disk as first parameter.
 2. The second parameter is an instance of player initialised by URL either from a server or a file path
 3. In case of error the audioPath parameter is nil and the second parameter is nil.
 4. The third parameter is an error output.